Everything was running smoothly on my Jenkins server until I enabled Role-Based Access Control (RBAC) to manage developer permissions.

 While plugins make it incredibly powerful, removing or disabling them can sometimes break things if the configuration still references them.

-, Jenkins was back online without losing any jobs, builds, or pipelines.
+By resetting the authorizationStrategy in config.xml, Jenkins was back online without losing any jobs, builds, or pipelines.

 A small XML edit saved hours of rebuild time!